MDAnalysis/MDAKits/docs/source/makingakit.rst

 	$ mamba env update --name rmsfkit --file devtools/conda-envs/test_env.yaml
 	$ pip install -e .

 This installs the package as well as the testing environment.
-We can run test locally using:
+We can run tests locally using:

 .. code-block:: bash